AlinaKriutchenko/Data-Analysis/Effect-of-advertisement-on-sales. Average-daily-increase-per-store.md

 #### The mean difference of Coffee sales during **advertisement** dates (in numbers) is 0.12

 **The Control store is updated:** it multiplied by the percentage difference between the control and experimental store group.  <br/>
+* In the first period (no ads) the average daily number of sales in the experimental stores group is 7.12% higher.
+* It is higher at 7.16% in the second period (ads).
+* This uplift is flattened for in the second period below. <br/>

 By removing the difference, we can see the actual difference in numbers: